 Contextualisation of the Violin Concerto

-The Violin Concerto is an exciting work teeming with contrasting colours and emotions, with dramatic outbursts interwoven among more lyrical passages.
-The work is in three movements, recalling classical forms, and is an example of Skalkottas’ free dodecaphonic technique.
-Skalkottas’ exceptional orchestration skills are put to good use throughout, with the orchestral texture displaying an interplay of light and darkness; the dialogue between the soloist and the orchestra is simultaneously heart-breaking and intoxicating.
+Skalkottas’ compositional language is characterised by rhythmic vitality, and throughout the work the rhythmic drive is often breathless yet captivating.
+His exceptional orchestration skills are put to good use throughout, with the orchestral texture displaying an interplay of light and darkness, and the dialogue between the soloist and the orchestra always exhilarating.
 The melodic gestures fluctuate between lyrical passages and bold, demanding statements by the solo part in particular.
-Skalkottas’ compositional language is characterised by rhythmic vitality, and through the work the rhythmic drive is often breathless yet captivating.